termux/termux-app/README.md

 Latest version is `v0.118.0`.

 **NOTICE: It is highly recommended that you update to `v0.118.0` or higher ASAP for various bug fixes, including a critical world-readable vulnerability reported [here](https://termux.github.io/general/2022/02/15/termux-apps-vulnerability-disclosures.html).
-Also reminding [again](https://www.reddit.com/r/termux/comments/pkujfa/important_deprecation_notice_for_google_play) to users who have installed termux apps from google playstore that playstore builds are [deprecated](#google-play-store-deprecated) and no longer supported.
-It is recommended that you shift to F-Droid or GitHub releases.**
+See [below](#google-play-store-experimental-branch) for information regarding Termux on Google Play.**

 Termux can be obtained through various sources listed below for **only** Android `>= 7` with full support for apps and packages.